mimik-ai/mimik-ai-developer-guide/01-single-agent-architecture/agent-machine/readme.md

 ### Step 1

-Step 1, as shown below, is a command that queries the mim OE instance running on the targeted Agent Machine to get run-time information.
+Step 1, as shown below, is a command that queries the edgeEngine instance running on the targeted Agent Machine to get run-time information.

 **NOTE:** Step 1 will return a `nodeId` as described in a previous readme [here](../../readme.md#getting-a-nodeid).
 Save the `nodeId` value once it's returned.
 You'll need it when you are configuring the Coordinator Machine later on.